10 Mar 20194.5 out of 5

 Consult with your hotel manager or tourist information center about the public transport in your area.
 Make sure you know what official taxi cabs look like.
 A thief may pose as a taxi driver to lure you into their car.

 Don't share taxis with strangers.

-Choose you accommodation which has emergency exit and the keys are in the form of electronic cards.
+Choose your accommodation which has an emergency exit and the keys are in the form of electronic cards.

-Now, considering all above mentioned tips and knowing that there are so many other things we should pay attention to let check all the things that might bother you about the safetiness of your trip to Iran one by one.
+Now, considering all the above-mentioned tips and knowing that there are so many other things we should pay attention to let check all the things that might bother you about the safeties of your trip to Iran one by one.

-Iran is the easiest country for getting travelling visa in the world.
+Iran is the easiest country for getting a traveling visa in the world.
 Most of the time and of course depending on your origin country they issue your visa right at the airport.
-For instance Americans will need to apply for a travel authorization number from the Iranian Ministry of Foreign affair (MFA) before you can apply for a visa.
-The MFA must approve your itinerary and your tour operator should be able to help you with process.
-For more information about your conditions for visa, please contact Iran travel agencies or us.
+For instance, Americans will need to apply for a travel authorization number from the Iranian Ministry of Foreign Affairs (MFA) before you can apply for a visa.
+The MFA must approve your itinerary and your Iran tour operator should be able to help you with the process.
+For more information about your conditions for a visa, please contact Iran travel agencies or us.

 You will not see anything surprising but sunshine smiles on their faces.
 All of them, and doesn’t matter kids, adults or elderly.

-If you have more questions about Safety of travelling to Iran you can consult your embassy, or Tehran travel agencies we recommend, or call us, the Gapatour office.
+If you have more questions about the safety of traveling to Iran you can consult your embassy, or Tehran travel agencies we recommend, or call us, the Gapatour office.